moj-analytical-services/user-guidance/source/documentation/github/set-up-github.md

 8. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.

+#### Visual Studio Code

+To create an SSH key in Visual Studio Code, follow the steps below:

+1. Open Visual Studio Code from the Analytical Platform control panel.
+2. The **Terminal** should automatically open.
+Otherwise click the hamburger icon **≡** in the top right and click **Terminal** then **New Terminal**.
+3. Create an SSH key by running:

+          ssh-keygen -t rsa -b 4096 -C "your_email@example.com"

+    Here, you should substitute the email address you used to sign up to GitHub.

+4. When prompted to enter a file in which to save the key, press Enter to accept the default location.
+5. When prompted to enter a passphrase, press Enter to not set a passphrase.
+6. View the SSH key by running:

+         cat ~/.ssh/id_rsa.pub

+7. Select the SSH key and copy it to the clipboard by pressing Ctrl+C on windows or ⌘C on Mac.

 ### Add the SSH key to GitHub

 To add the SSH key to GitHub, you should follow the [guidance from GitHub](https://help.github.com/en/articles/adding-a-new-ssh-key-to-your-github-account).

 ### Configure your username and email in git on the Analytical Platform

-To configure your username and email in git on the Analytical Platform using RStudio or JupyterLab, follow the steps below:
+To configure your username and email in git on the Analytical Platform using RStudio, JupyterLab or Visual Studio Code, follow the steps below:

 1. Open a new terminal:
     - In RStudio, select **Tools** in the menu bar and then **Shell...**
-    - In JupyterLap, select the **+** icon in the file browser and then select **Terminal** from the **Other** section in the new Launcher tab.
+    - In JupyterLab, select the **+** icon in the file browser and then select **Terminal** from the **Other** section in the new Launcher tab.
+    - In Visual Studio Code, select the **≡** icon in the top right and click **Terminal** then **New Terminal**.

 2. Configure your username by running:

           git config --global user.name 'Your Name'